mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Rating

 The rating will be displayed as a five-star bar, with some percentage of it colored according to the actual rating.
+This can be done with two simple, overlapping QML Images: draw five empty stars first, then over them, draw filled ones according to the rating.

-This can be done with two simple QML Images overlapping.
-First, I draw two images for the stars, an empty one and a filled; both images are squares.
+First, I draw two image for the stars, the empty one and the filled.
+Both have square size and transparent background.
 I create a new directory (eg. `assets`) in my theme folder and put them there.

 star_empty.svg | star_filled.svg
 :---: | :----:
 <img src="../img/star_empty.svg" width="64" height="64"> | <img src="../img/star_filled.svg" width="64" height="64">

 Then I create the following Item.
-The stars are squares, so I make its width 5 times the height to hold the five stars horizontally.
-I'll make one Image fill this whole item, and another that will have its width modified by the rating.
-The `rating` is provided as a number between `0.0` and `1.0` (ie. 0% and 100%).
+As the star image is a square, I make its width 5 times the height to hold the five stars horizontally.
+I make the empty-star Image fill this whole item, and set `fillMode: Image.TileHorizontally` to make the star repeat horizontally.
+For the filled-star image, I place it over the other one, and modify its width by the rating, provided as a number between `0.0` and `1.0` (0% and 100%).

 ```qml
 Item {